6 Salary Negotiation Tips for Millennials

 2. Consider the Full Package — Not Just the Salary

 Before a job offer, the salary can feel like the biggest question mark, and also the biggest motivating factor.
 But other benefits make a big financial difference to your life, too: A match in your retirement account, for instance, is basically the same as salary (it's just money that you won't be able to touch for years and years).
 If there isn't much room for you to negotiate for the salary, see if there is any wiggle room for better benefits and perks: You can ask for more vacation days, a consistent work-from-home day, stock offerings, or other non-salary perks.
+Here are important questions to ask about the benefits package and some perks that may be negotiable.

 3. Be Reasonable in Your Asks